IHTSDO/snomed-publish/client/diff-main/README.md

     -db, --database             Optional.
 Specify location of database file.
 If not specified, defaults to an in-memory database

 The program can take any combination of base- and compare- triples, concepts and descriptions, but the support of each configuration of these parameters depends on the format specified.
-Here you will just have to use try and fail, to see what combination works with which format, e.g. the canonical format only supports a triples file, or refer to the [format documentation](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats) for more information.
+Here you will just have to use try and fail, to see what combination works with which format (e.g. the canonical format only supports a triples file) or refer to the [Import Export library](/lib/importexport) for more information.

 The program finds all triples that exists in the base-&#42; ontology, and not in the compare-&#42; ontology, prints out the count, and write the missing triples to the file specified by the --missing parameter.